Here’s how to pack for NYC in summer

 Because you can easily wear light, casual pants for daytime activities and carry them over into the evening hours.

-You might not feel that sun beating down upon your face, but trust me, you can catch a burn as the rays seep between the city’s skyscrapers, or if you’re walking on the boardwalk in Coney Island.
+When you pack for a summer trip to NYC, you might miss this one, albeit unintentionally.
+Sunscreen is essential in New York during any season, but definitely in summertime.
+While you might not feel that sun beating down upon your face, you can catch a burn as the rays seep between the city’s skyscrapers, or if you’re walking on the boardwalk in Coney Island.
 Better to protect now than regret later.

 A dressier version of your daytime ensemble will work.
 A maxi-dress would be the ultimate.